oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/scm-to-ehr-item-sync/activate-test-accelerator/activate-test-accelerator.md

     What You've Accomplished
     In this Live Lab, you have successfully:

-    - Installed a prebuilt integration recipe in Oracle Integration Cloud
+    - Installed a prebuilt integration accelerator in Oracle Integration Cloud
     - Configured the FHIR connection to interact with an EMR system
     - Explored and understood the design and flow of multiple integration processes
     - Activated integration flows for execution